Vera Sidika

-Vera Shikwekwe Sidika is a Kenyan socialite.
-In 2015, she and her fellow socialites began to appear in the reality television series Nairobi Diaries.
+Verronicah Ciggi Johnston Shikwekwe Sidika is a Kenyan socialite.
+In 2015, she was among the socialites who began to appear in the reality television series Nairobi Diaries.

 Career

 Sidika rose to fame in 2012 when she was featured as the video girl in P-Unit's single "You Guy".
 In 2014, she appeared in Prezzo's single, "My Gal".
 In November 2015, she appeared as a video vixen in a video by Nigerian musicians KCSkiibii and Harrysong titled "Ebaeno".

-In 2024, Vera was also part of the Real Housewives of Nairobi where she participated for two seasons.
+In 2024, Vera was part of the reality TV series the Real Housewives of Nairobi for two seasons.

 Filmography

 As of December 2015, Sidika and other Kenyan social media personalities, including fashion stylist Silvia Njoki, musician and actress Ella Ciru, NGO ambassador and student Gertrude Murunga, architect Kiki Diang’a, fitness instructor Marjolein Blokland and socialite and singer Pendo, starred in the reality television series Nairobi Diaries which delves into the women's day-to-day lives.